-5.1 Ground rules in class are essential when discussing sensitive subject matters.
+- 5.1 Ground rules in class are essential when discussing sensitive subject matters.
 Staff will establish clear parameters about what is appropriate and inappropriate in a whole class setting.
-Staff should explain that the classroom is a public place, where it is not appropriate to talk about private concerns.
-However, pupils may have personal concerns they need support with.
-KS2 pupils should be asked to write down any questions they have during these lessons (rather than asking aloud).
-This allows the teacher to consider and prepare a suitable response.
-Pupils should be encouraged to initial their questions so that they may receive an individual response if appropriate.

-A comments box is always available in all KS2 classrooms.
-This should enable pupils to feel more comfortable to ask questions at any time without being identified - and pupils can choose to remain anonymous.
-Pupils will be reminded of the comments box during Relationships and Health Education sessions.
-Pupils will also be reminded that should they choose to remain anonymous, they cannot receive a personal response.
-All pupils are encouraged to share any concerns they have with any adult they trust in school.

-5.2 Teachers are advised to read the PSHE Association document 'Teacher Guidance: teaching about mental health and emotional wellbeing', for advice on how to teach these subjects safely and confidently.
-Think about how to adapt for the individual needs of especially vulnerable pupils including those with SEND and any EAL pupils.
+A comments box is always available in all classrooms.
+This will enable pupils to feel more comfortable to ask questions without being identified pupils can choose to remain anonymous.
+Pupils will be reminded of the comments box during Relationships and Health Education sessions. - 5.2 Teachers are advised to read the PSHE Association document 'Teacher Guidance: teaching about mental health and emotional wellbeing', for advice on how to teach these subjects safely and confidently.